geongeorge/IGBro-Docs/README.md

  >The installation steps below is same for any package you have chosen (pro/plus/lite)

+## License:

+> We have a licensing system setup and anyone who found to involve in fraudulent activities may be instantly banned from the platform.

 ## Guides:

 Although not necessary, reading in order would give you the most out of this tutorial.